kilogold/Door/readme.md

 * .NET 7 SDK
 ## Additional Recommended Tools
 * VSCode + Solidity plugin (generates C# wrappers)
+## Pro Tips
+* When building for Raspberry Pi 4B (arm32v7), you'll need to build your solc compiler from source because such flavor is not offered on the releases page.
+Afterwards, you'll need to do [this symlink trick](https://ethereum.stackexchange.com/a/133465/114515) to get brownie building.

 ## Dev Env
 Add the following env vars to for operation: